openoakland/oak72/README.md

   * [Deploy on Heroku](#deploy-on-heroku)
   * [Development Environment Setup](#development-environment-setup)

-# About safeGNV
+# About SafeGNV

-**safeGNV was derived from City72**.
+**SafeGNV was derived from City72**.
+Visit SafeGNV at [safegnv.org](http://safegnv.org).
 For more information about the toolkit, visit [toolkit.sf72.org](http://toolkit.sf72.org).

-The main differences between the safeGNV codebase and City72 codebase are:
+**Differences:**

-• safeGNV is abstracted so that all the text strings come from a locale file.
+• SafeGNV is set up so that all the text strings come from a locale file.

-• safeGNV is less reliant on a content management system (CMS).
-Instead, you can customize the site by editing image files and strings in a yml file.
-This change affords translation of the safeGNV version, if desired.
+• SafeGNV is less reliant on a content management system (CMS).
+Instead, you would customize the site by editing image files and the locale file.
+This difference affords translation of the SafeGNV version, if desired.

+• The Cloudinary add-on is not used on safeGNV.

 • City72 currently assumes that the site you are creating is for a city.
-Since all of the text is editable, safeGNV could more readily be adapted for a county, organization or other community.
+Since all of the text on SafeGNV is editable, SafeGNV could more readily be adapted for a county or other community.

-• safeGNV requires more technical know-how but offers more flexibility.
+• SafeGNV requires a little more technical know-how but offers much more flexibility in terms customization and localization.

-• The Cloudinary add-on is not used.
-Pro: this saves you about $50/month.
-Con: You can't change the photos via the CMS.
-Instead, you can edit the images by replacing files in the assets/images directory.

 ---